jason-r-c/ui-testing/aws-windows-vm-master/README.md

 ## Windows 10 EC2 backup strategy

-Currently (21/05/19), the backup strategy is to manually create an AMI image once a month.
+The backup strategy is to manually create an AMI image once a month.
 This should allow us to revert back to a recent version if needed.
+When time is available, this should be handled by jenkins in some form, so to create scheduled backups.

 A useful article on the differences between EBS Snapshots and AMI images (AMI images are the preferred method of backing up) can be found here: https://help.skeddly.com/amazon-web-services/the-difference-between-ebs-snapshots-and-ami-images